 * Lisa Vicari is best known for the film Luna and the Netflix series Dark.

 The cast of Django has a great crop of European and British actors, including as John Ellis’ three sons — Jyuddah Jaymes (Clique, Criminal: UK), Eric Kole (Fifty Pence, Hold) and Benny Opoku-Arthur (Get Lucky, Alexanderplatz).
 Look out for Tom Austen (The Royals, Grantchester) in the role of Elijah and actress and Youtuber Abigail Thorn as Jess.

-Django has started filming in Bucharest, Romania, and is directed by Francesca Comencini (see below).
+Django filmed in Bucharest, Romania, and is directed by Francesca Comencini (see below).
 Locations over six months include Racos, Bucharest and the Danube area.
 Romania remains a popular film location, with David Tennant’s BBC1 drama Around the World in 80 Days being filmed there too.
 Django will be produced in English by Cattleya (ZeroZeroZero, Gomorrah) and by Atlantique Productions (Midnight Sun, The Eddy).